adeo/mozaic-design-system/src/pages/Foundations/Colors/index.md

 ## Primary 01

-This primary green is the essence of the brand Leroy Merlin.
+The primary green is the essence of the brand **LEROY MERLIN**.

 <swatch id="primary-01"></swatch>

 ## Primary 02

-This primary blue is what defines consumer education in Leroy Merlin.
+The primary blue is the essence of the sub-brand **LEROY MERLIN Campus**. <br>
+Campus is a brand of leroymerlin.fr dedicated to the inhabitant learning, it provides many DIY online and in-store courses.

 <swatch id="primary-02"></swatch>